We rolled out a new and better SDK for you.

 - Raster tiles are served as images.
 They require less processing power and memory to render, but have a larger file size than vector tiles.

 Sample use case 1: Your app is designed to use raster tiles for map display.
-You want to update the app with the TomTom Map Display API raster tiles.
+You want to update the app with TomTom Map Display API raster tiles.

 Sample use case 3: Your app runs on devices with different capabilities.
 You want to use vector tiles for map display on powerful devices and raster tiles on devices with less processing power.